kazuibasou/social-graph-restoration/README.md

 Social Graph Restoration via Random Walk Sampling.
 Kazuki Nakajima and Kazuyuki Shudo.
 38th IEEE International Conference on Data Engineering (ICDE 2022).
 2022. [<a href="https://doi.org/10.1109/ICDE53745.2022.00065">paper</a>] [<a href="http://arxiv.org/abs/2111.11966">arXiv</a>]

-Social graph restoration is a problem in which we attempt to generate a graph whose structural properties are as close as possible to the corresponding properties of the original graph from the small sample obtained using a crawling method.
+Social graph restoration is a problem in which we attempt to generate a graph whose structural properties are as close as possible to those of the original graph from a small sample obtained by crawling.
-The generated graph enables us to estimate the local and global structural properties and predict the visual representation of the original graph.
+In this paper, we proposed a method using a random walk for the problem.
-In this paper, we proposed a method for restoring the original social graph from the small sample obtained by a random walk.
+The proposed method may enable us to accurately estimate local/global structural properties and visual representation of the original social graph with limited data access.

 The Python code is easy to use and should help you to reproduce our method.
 The C++ code is much faster than the Python code.